Kshitizzz/reddit-meme-scrapper/README.md

 * you can watch out for the progress on the console
 * after 4-5 mins there will be memes.pdf file present in your current directory, which will also be sent to the receiver email.

+Note: I have also incorporated a mechanism for randomness in sorting the sub-reddit, such that each time this script run, distinct set of memes is scrapped.